 |July 3, 2028||50% of MAOP verification must be complete|

-|July 2, 2035||100% of MAOP verification must be complete; must have plan in place to regularly assess MCAs|
+|July 2, 2035||100% of MAOP verification must be complete; must have a plan in place to regularly assess MCAs|

 Mega Rule Part Two

-- Cathodic Protection: Gas pipeline operators must have an external corrosion management plan in place to limit the effect of electrical interference through surveying and assessment.
+- Cathodic Protection.
+Gas pipeline operators must have an external corrosion management plan in place to limit the effect of electrical interference through surveying and assessment.
 They must then make efforts to mitigate this corrosion in a comprehensive manner alongside other test results.

-- AC Interference Monitoring: Previously pipeline operators had to “consider” a recurring or continuous AC interference program to control and monitor accelerated corrosion due to power lines.
+- AC Interference Monitoring.
+Previously, pipeline operators had to “consider” a recurring or continuous AC interference program to control and monitor accelerated corrosion due to power lines.
 Part Two now solidifies this request for “consideration” into a true requirement within 6 calendar months.

 - Internal Corrosion: Pipeline operators must establish a continuous program to monitor and mitigate internal corrosion.
-If they find that the pipeline is actively transporting corrosive gas, they must check the affected areas at least twice annually using coupons or other relevant methods.
+If they find the pipeline is actively transporting corrosive gas, they must check affected areas at least twice annually using coupons or other relevant methods.

 Achieving Part Two Compliance for the Gas Transmission Final Rule